trieule50/frantic-engineer-project1/README.md

 - First lesson learned was from setting up the function to move the engineer is that KeyDown is a global event listener (i.e. = window and not document.querySelector).
 - Second lesson learned was from setting up a function to "collect" papers.
 The main issue was to understand the type of event listener that was attached to a function.
 For instance, the 'collect function was on the 'window load' which invoke the function everytime the window load.
 - Third lesson learned was understanding the edge condition.
 Writing an if statement to capture all condition for example, out of bound conditions.
+- Four lesson learned was that edge cases are the difficult.
+    Couple of edge classes that I encounter:
+    - Setting up the board game boundary
+    - Clearing out the set intervals

 ## Future Directions
 - One of my stretch goal was to have the collected papers append to the engineers.